dexset/descore/doc/des/math/linear/vector.md

 Vector can be dynamic (N=0) and static (N>0).

+Vector has `alias data this` and can used as array.

-Vector has aliases and enum (static fields):
+Vector has aliases and enums (static fields):

 ```d
 alias Vector!(3,float,"x y z") vec3;